YahooArchive/boomerang/README.md

    });
 ```

+Note that this only works on browsers that support the CustomEvent interface, which at this time is Chrome (including Android), Firefox 6+ (including Android),
+Opera (including Android, but not Opera Mini), Safari (including iOS), IE 9+.

+Boomerang also fires the `onBeforeBoomerangBeacon` and `onBoomerangBeacon` events just before and during beaconing.

 docs
 ---
 Documentation is in the docs/ sub directory, and is written in HTML.
 Your best bet is to check it out and view it locally, though it works best through a web server (you'll need cookies).